mouliveera/learnwithUs/CKA.md

 - Default policy is `PersistanceVolumeReclaimPolicy: Retain` -> It is manually deleted by admin.
 - PersistanceVolumeReclaimPolicy: Delete -> Once claim is deleted volume will be deleted.
 - PersistanceVolumeReclaimPolicy: Recycle -> Data will be removed, to available for other claims.
+- Once the PV is bound to a PVC, the remaining storage can not be used by other PVC's.

 Storage Class:
 Static provisioning: